abdulbahajaj/bel/README.md

 making lisp even easier to write.
 See the references section for more information.

 ### Ease of mastery
-A good language is easy to learn and master.
-Afterall, how good is a language that requires a decade of your life to become somewhat good at it to become somewhat decent ?
+A good language is easy to master.
+Afterall, how good is a language that requires a decade of your life to become somewhat good at?
 Bel is designed to be really easy to learn.
-We do that by minimizing its features and add those features that are absolutely necessary.
+We achieve that by only adding the features that are absolutely necessary.
-You should be able to become an expert in Bel in less than a year.
+You will be able to become a Bel expert in less than a year.

 ### Concurrency and distributed computing